ArturoRoberti/gurk/README.md

 ```bash
 cmstp setup --config-file /path/to/config.yaml
 ```
 where the config file should be a yaml file following the structure of the `config/enabled.yaml` file in this package.
 That config file contains detailed explanations.
 Should a relative path be provided, the file will first be searched for locally and then in the config directory.
+Should a git reference be provided, the repository will be cloned and the file searched for there, as specified in the git reference.

 To simply enable tasks with their default configurations, use (flag shorthand: `-t`)
 ```bash